 Response to the great recession

-- Firstly, governments felt obliged to intervene in the banking sector to avoid banks and financial institutions going bust.
+- Bank rescues.
+Firstly, governments felt obliged to intervene in the banking sector to avoid banks and financial institutions going bust.
 However, there was some reluctance to bailout those who were blamed for causing the crisis.
 In 2008, the US decided to allow Lehman Brothers to go bust.
 This caused a major loss of confidence.
 After the panic this created, governments realised they couldn’t allow a repeat of this experience.
-In the UK, some argue the government were slow to bailout the banks.
-Though the intervention was sufficient to protect the fundamentals of the banking system.
+In the UK, the government intervened to bailout out major banks, such as Northern Rock, and Lloyds TSB.

 - It is worth noting that in comparison to the great depression of the 1930s, two things were avoided in the great recession.

-- Large number of banks going bankrupt was avoided (In US, over 500 commercial banks went bankrupt)
+- Large number of banks going bankrupt was avoided (In the 1930s, in the US over 500 commercial banks went bankrupt)

 - There was no major trade war.
 In the 1930s, a tariff war developed as countries tried to protect domestic industries.

-Why did normal policy fail to achieve economic recovery?
+Why did normal policy fail to achieve a proper economic recovery?

-- Lower base rates didn’t increase bank lending.
+- Shortage of credit.
+Lower base rates didn’t increase bank lending.
 Although Central banks cut interest rates, this didn’t translate into higher lending and investment. (an example of a liquidity trap)

 - Commercial banks didn’t pass these interest rate cuts onto their consumers.
 Especially in the Eurozone periphery bank rates didn’t fall.
 In the UK, bank rates fell, but less than the cut in base rates. (bank and base rates)